X65/.github/profile/README.md

 X65 is an 8-bit microcomputer for the modern era.
-It uses best of breed components and strives to keep 8-bit feeling, while being usable for daily basis computing activities.
+It blends the core principles of 8-bit computing with modern hardware components, making it practical and capable of handling everyday tasks.